 But sometimes, it hurts, too.
-It hurts because oftentimes you get rejected, you’re taken for granted, you’re being laughed at for being clingy, and yes, you sound so weird.
-It hurts, but it’s good.
+It hurts because oftentimes you get rejected, you’re taken for granted, you’re being laughed at for being clingy, you’re not appreciated for the little things you do to keep the friendship intact.

 I am hopeful to life, hopeful to people.

 I don’t care how will they see me for being open about my love and care, I will continue to be vocal about it.
 Because honestly, sometimes, it’s the “I’m here for you,” “You are prayed,” “Thank you for existing,” “You are loved,” are the words we need to tighten the grip on life.

 I don’t want to spend my years staying inside my own shell, protecting my own feelings, hiding everything.
 No. I want to be honest, open, and hopeful.